-Well, it will quickly detect the extra air; and in response the computer will richen up the mixture.
-It’s a self-correcting; closed-loop system.
-Unfortunately, the leak may cause the nearest cylinder to run leaner than the others.
-The (ECM) will indeed richen up the overall mix; in an attempt to bring the excess oxygen in the exhaust back to the appropriate low level.
+Well, it will quickly detect the extra air and in response, the computer will richen up the mixture.
+Because, it’s a self-correcting closed-loop system.
+Unfortunately, the leak may cause, the nearest cylinder, to run leaner than the others.
+The (ECM) will indeed richen up the overall mix; in an attempt to bring the excess oxygen in the exhaust, back to the appropriate low level.

-Consequently, That will force the other cylinders to be too rich; which may cause a whole list of issues;
+As a result, that will force the other cylinders to be too rich; which may cause a whole list of issues: